milestone-hafnia/trainer-classification/README.md

 using either the portal or the CLI.
 We will go through both options.

 ### 3a.
 Launching a Recipe through the web portal
-The easiest way to launch a recipe is to open the [experiments dashboard](https://hafnia.milestonesys.com/training-aas/experiments) and press the "New Experiment" button.
+To launch a recipe, open
+the [experiments dashboard](https://hafnia.milestonesys.com/training-aas/experiments) and press the "New Experiment" button.

 This will open up a new window for configuring your experiment.
 Fill in the following:
 - **Select Recipe**: In the top left corner, press `Browse files` and select the `recipe.zip` file located in the root folder of this repo.
 In subsequent runs, the drop down can be used to select previously used recipes.
 - **Experiment name**: Provide some desired name.
 Anything works.
 - **Command**: Add `train` to point to the training script in `src/scripts/train.py`.
 You may also add additional commands supported in `src/scripts/train.py` script, e.g. the following command `train --batch_size 256 --learning_rate 0.00001`
 - **Select dataset**: For this recipe, you can select any Image Classification dataset such as mnist, cifar10, cifar100, caltech-101 and caltech-256.
 - **Training Configuration**: Select either "Free Tier" or "Professional" as training instance.